RaiMan/SikuliX-2014/README.md

 The package `sikulix.jar` is the top level package containing all other options (hence the follow up of `sikuli-ide.jar` known from former releases).

 After setup this package `sikulix.jar` contains the selected scripting interpreter(s) (Jython and/or JRuby), thus allowing to run Sikuli scripts out of the box from the commandline and providing interactive Sikuli aware scripting shells (hence it includes the functionality known from the `sikuli-script.jar` of former Sikuli(X) releases and is used the same way).

+In all cases the Jython and JRuby jar packages are loaded from MavenCentral if needed.

+If you want to experiment with the special JRuby support (rSpec, cucumber, ...) you have to look into the modules JRubyAddOns and JRubyGem.
+Both have to be built manually if needed (not contained in the local developement build).
 <hr/>

 **--- The helper/utility modules (intended for internal and/or developement use only) ---**